Focus and Themes

 - Attendance or participation at annual symposium and annual CAUTHE conference workshop

-Q & A panel discussion Staying Disruptive: Living and Practising as a Critical Scholar during CAUTHE 2019 to be followed by a casual dinner.
+- The SIG hosted a Q & A panel discussion Staying Disruptive: Living and Practising as a Critical Scholar during the CAUTHE 2019 Conference, followed by a dinner.

-- Present-Absent Voices in Tourism and Hospitality Research and Practice Professor Nigel Morgan, Swansea University to discuss present-absent voices in Tourism and Hospitality research and practice at CAUTHE 2018.
+- Present-Absent Voices in Tourism and Hospitality Research and Practice Professor Nigel Morgan, Swansea University to discuss present-absent voices in Tourism and Hospitality research and practice at the CAUTHE 2018 Conference.
 For more see Present-Absent Voices in Tourism and Hospitality Research and Practice.

 - Members of the Critical Approaches in Tourism and Hospitality SIG attended the 10th Critical Tourism Studies Conference in Mallorca, Spain (June 2017) as part of a panel at the conference on Leading as a Critical Scholar.
 Panellists were Prof Donna Chambers, Prof Alison McIntosh, Prof Candice Harris, A/Prof Erica Wilson, and chaired by Dr Jennie Small.

 - Members contributed to the Special section of the Journal of Hospitality and Tourism Management: A critical lens on hospitality and tourism work, December 2017 issue (Volume 33).
 Guest editors: Candice Harris, Jennie Small and Erica Wilson.

 - Panel discussion on The End of ‘Consensus’ (?): Critical Tourism and Hospitality in the New World with Emeritus Professor David Airey (University of Surrey, UK), Dr Freya Higgins-Desbiolles (University of South Australia) and David Williamson (Auckland University of Technology, NZ) at the CAUTHE 2017 conference.